TryGhost/Ghost/README.md

 ## Working on Ghost Core

-**Note:** It is highly recommended that you use the [Ghost-Vagrant](https://github.com/TryGhost/Ghost-Vagrant) setup for developing Ghost.
+**Note:** It is recommended that you use the [Ghost-Vagrant](https://github.com/TryGhost/Ghost-Vagrant) setup for developing Ghost.

+Pre-requisites:
+- node 0.10 or 0.11
+- ruby and the gems 'sass' and 'bourbon'
+- if you want to build the docs, python and pygments

 1. Clone the git repo
-2. cd into the project folder and run `npm install`.
+2. cd into the project folder
+3. Run `git submodule update --init`
+4. Run `npm install`.
-	* If the install fails with errors to do with "node-gyp rebuild", follow the Sqlite3 install instructions
+	* If the install fails with errors to do with "node-gyp rebuild", follow the SQLite3 install instructions
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
-3. run `grunt init` from the root. (make sure you have Casper 1.1 installed though, or have installed `bourbon` on your vagrant.
-See Ghost-Vagrant for that)
+5. run `grunt init` from the root - this installs bourbon, compiles sass and compiles handlebars templates

-Frontend can be located at [localhost:2368](localhost:2368), Admin is at [localhost:2368/ghost](localhost:2368/ghost)
+Frontend can be located at [localhost:2368](http://localhost:2368), Admin is at [localhost:2368/ghost](http://localhost:2368/ghost)

 Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically